mpumelelo-ndlovu/rt-control/docs/architecture.md

 - The control loop targets a 200 Hz cycle (~5 ms) enforced with `clock_nanosleep` and absolute timing to avoid drift.
 - The working thread elevates itself to `SCHED_FIFO` with configurable priority.
 On kernels with PREEMPT_RT, this results in bounded latency; on stock Raspberry Pi OS it still reduces jitter significantly.
 - Sensor sampling and actuator updates only occur inside this loop, so the sensor latency is at most one cycle.
+- A configurable exponential moving average smooths raw distance measurements before they feed the PID block.
+Setting `measurement_filter_alpha` to zero disables filtering when raw response is required.

 ### Modularity